Find out how to apply to the different Fast Stream schemes.

 8. Final Selection Board

-You must go through a final selection process (‘sift’) if you’re applying for some Fast Stream options.
+You must go through a final selection process when applying for some Fast Stream schemes.
 You’ll be asked to attend a Final Selection Board if you pass the FSAC assessment and you’ve applied for one of these schemes:

 - Diplomatic Service